Whenever you print certain PDFs to a physical printer, the documents don’t print correctly, or the printing process takes an unusually long time.

 Assuming there’s already a PCL 6 driver installed on your machine for your printer, follow these steps to select it:

 - Initiate the print process in Revu by going to File > Print (Ctrl+P) .

 - Choose the PCL 6 version of your printer from the Name dropdown list, located at the top of the Print dialog box.

 If no PCL 6 driver is listed, check the printer manufacturer website for an available driver for your printer.

 Print as image

-If the issue still persists, or you were already using a PCL 6 driver in the first place, you can usually fix these types of printing problems by going into the Advanced Printing preferences, and selecting Image from the Print Engine dropdown.
+If the issue still persists, or you were already using a PCL 6 driver, you can usually fix these types of printing problems by going into the Advanced Printing preferences.
+Select Image from the Print Engine dropdown.

 The Advanced Printing dialog opens.

-- Choose Image from the Printing Engine dropdown list, and then click OK to close the Advanced Printing dialog box.
+- Select Image from the Printing Engine dropdown list, and then click OK.

 - Click Print.